 - January 2015: organisation of a workshop to present the results from the standpoint of BMU, DEG and representatives of the private sector

 - Publication of a documentary report on phase 1 (brief descriptions of all promoted projects and lessons learned).
 Key results:

 - 1. In markets with considerable potential but to some extent inadequately trained personnel, access can be successfully achieved through a climate partnership.

 - 2. It proved possible to increase the visibility of the projects by involving local multipliers and creating local capacities, and by establishing high-profile technology transfer.

 - 3. Two thirds of the partner companies plan to tap markets in other neighbouring and emerging countries, as well as continuing their involvement in the target country.

 - 4. More than 70% of the partner companies state that they have boosted the business potential of their technology in the target country as a result of the project being implemented.

-- The second phase of the programme was launched in August 2014; the third phase will start in 2017.
+- The second phase of the programme was launched in August 2014; the third phase has started in 2017.